EndPointCorp/end-point-blog/2026/03/why-ai-extractor-fails-on-msg-emails-and-how-to-fix-decoding.md

 - expected: `Müller`
 - corrupted: `MÃ¼ller`

-By the time your extractor sees that text, meaning is already damaged.
+By the time your extractor sees that text, the meaning is already damaged.

 ### Why `.msg` bites harder than `.eml`